annoyedb/lancer-alternative-sheets/README.md

   </div>
 </details>

+## Rendering
+This module currently uses Svelte 5 to render overtop of the Lancer system's current implementation of Application by mounting overtop of a Handlebars div.
+As such it does not extend from Application but from Lancer's ActorSheets, making it fully interchangeable between the Lancer included sheets.

 ## Building
-This module uses [Vite](https://vite.dev/guide/) to build package the module.
+This project uses [Vite](https://vite.dev/guide/) to build and package the module and makes use of it's HMR feature for development.

 To set up hot-reloading, first build the module, then symlink the dist folder into your foundry data folder as `modules/lancer-alternative-sheets`.
 Make sure your Foundry Virtual Tabletop server is running and have the ['Hot-Reload Package Files' enabled](/docs/HotReload.png) in your Foundry settings, run `yarn serve` at the module development folder and your browser will automatically open to the Vite development server.